A new solution and concrete implementation steps for Artificial General Intelligence: Conclusion

-We believe that the development of artificial intelligence can be approximately divided into different stages: (1) the "feature exploration" stage.
-Before deep learning, it was mainly focused on the "manual exploration" stage.
-After deep learning, focus on the "machine exploration" phase.(2) After the realization of real attention (Transformer), the machine realizes the "knowledge generalization" after the initial alignment of the machine's "knowledge coordinate base cluster" and the human "knowledge coordinate base cluster (concept)".
-In the face of human tasks, machines can show certain intelligence through "knowledge generalization".\cite{ref29}\cite{ref30}
+We believe that the development of artificial intelligence can be roughly divided into different stages: (1) The "feature exploration" stage.
+Before the advent of deep learning, it mainly focused on the "manual exploration" stage.
+After the emergence of deep learning, it centered on the "machine exploration" stage.
+(2) After the realization of the true attention mechanism (Transformer), as the "knowledge coordinate basis cluster" of machines and that of humans (concepts) were initially aligned, machines achieved "knowledge generalization".
+Facing human tasks, machines can demonstrate certain intelligence through "knowledge generalization".

-The one-dimensional attention mechanism brings about a large model of language.
-Two-dimensional attention mechanism brings about image generalization.
-Three-dimensional attention mechanism, can achieve 3D creative ability.
-The four-dimensional (3 D + time) attention mechanism can realize the generalization of dynamic processes: it will bring video generation and robot services in limited scenes.
+The one-dimensional attention mechanism has brought about large language models.
+The two-dimensional attention mechanism has led to the generalization of images.
+The three-dimensional attention mechanism can achieve 3D creation capabilities.
+The four-dimensional (three-dimensional + time) attention mechanism can achieve the generalization of dynamic processes: it will bring about video generation and also robot services in limited scenarios.

-But we believe that only by increasing the "vitality: the fifth dimension, self-demand", can we bring the real "soul" to the machine intelligence.
-And the big model doomed it to achieve the "fifth dimension".
-And our solution can give "life" to the machine, so it can become a true "universal artificial intelligence".